Compphotolab/cs331/README.md

 ### Lecture Calendar

-This is a prediction of what will be covered in each week but the schedule is subject to change as the course progresses.
+This is a prediction of what will be covered in each week but the schedule is subject to change as the course progresses

 | Week of| Lecture of week | Topic             |
 |------|-----|---------------------------------|